principle-systems/react-shopping-cart-starter-kit/README.md

 # React Shopping Cart Starter Kit

 This component comes with no batteries included.
+It was initially designed for creating and editing orders, but is likely to be applicable in other contexts where a selection of some kind is involved.

 ```
 npm install react-shopping-cart-starter-kit